jenkinsci/scm-filter-branch-pr-plugin/README.md

 names.
 For example, GitHub (for Git) and Mercurial (another SCM) has Pull Requests.
 GitLab has Merge Requests.
 In essence, these are all the same thing.
-This plugin will match branches which are destined for the target branch (usually master branch in Git) and build them as part of an automated peer review.
+This plugin will match branches which are destined for the target branch (usually main branch in Git) and build them as part of an automated peer review.

 # Pipeline scripting for branch build vs PR build vs tag build